AgentCyrusJr/LeetCode/README.md

 10th update to current version on 2017/04/10, 500 commits on this repository, unluckily, no internship until now.

+11th update to current version on 2017/07/18, 400 problems solved.
+I am writing this post in Shanghai, and I started my internship @PingAn Technology three weeks ago.
+May the force and luck be with me.

-code written in Java
+code written in Java and Python

-IDE: eclipse
+IDE: eclipse, not any more